iamvkm/portfolio/content/posts/2021-07-18-mutual-funds-intro.md

 As you can see, even during initial pandemic lockdown in March 2020, the market went down and balanced back up again.
 On an average, you can expect a 15~17% return on your money every year from Nifty 50 market.

+### How is it better than Bank Fixed Deposits?

+Our India has an inflation rate of 8% which means every year, price of each item goes up by 8% of the existing price, and no bank in India gives more than 5% interest on FDs, so logically, you make a loss of 3% every year by giving your money in FDs.
+Give it a thought.

 ### How much money will I make?

 Let us do some calculations.
 Say you are 20 years old now and decide to put ₹500 every month until you are 45 years of age (for 25 years).
 Here is the breakdown of the money :